 PaintCare is funded by a fee paid by paint manufacturers for each can of paint sold in the state.
 Manufacturers pass the fee to retailers, who then apply it to the price of paint.
+Sales tax is not applied to the fee in Maine.
 Retailers are encouraged to show the fee on customer receipts.
 The fee is based on the size of the container as follows: